lucasteo16/Creagineer/README.md

 ## Dev Feature

 - Special Lib
-    - `Sinytra Connector` (A mod that allows installation of fabric mod in Neoforge loader)
+    - `Sinytra Connector` (A mod that allows installation of Fabric mod in Neoforge loader)
     - `Chunky` (Server side chunk pre-generation tool)

+## Development

+[Pakku Cli](https://github.com/juraj-hrivnak/Pakku) is the modpack manager that this repository uses.

+> Pakku has no support for mixing Neoforge and Fabric mods, but `Sinytra Connector` exist.
+> The work around for now is to place them as manual override in `.pakku` directory, and they won't be updated.